tsaizhenling/luna/README.md

 the words passed in should be lemmatized, so that works like `pleated` and `pleat` are recognized as the same keyword.

-## poc - proof of concept

-this folder contains a command line application which is a working prototype of luna.

-any experiment to change the strategy of luna should be carried out on this prototype first

-**to use**

-run ```ruby poc.rb``` for user guide

 **how it works**

 input: list of products. this list can be dictated by user interest or user browsing history